Malcolm Floyd

-Malcolm Gregory Ali Floyd (né Seabron; born December 19, 1972) is a former American football wide receiver who played in the National Football League (NFL) for the Houston/Tennessee Oilers (1994–1997) and St. Louis Rams (1997).
+Malcolm Gregory Ali Floyd (né Seabron; born December 19, 1972) is an American former professional football player who was a wide receiver n the National Football League (NFL) for the Houston/Tennessee Oilers (1994–1997) and St. Louis Rams (1997).
+He was selected by the Oilers in the third round of the 1994 NFL draft with the 101st overall pick.

 From 2011 to 2013, Floyd had been the varsity football coach and had taught mathematics at C. K. McClatchy High School in Sacramento, California.

 Floyd's younger brother, Malcom, was also a wide receiver in the NFL.
 Floyd was allowed to name his younger sibling, and he named him after himself—their father introduced the spelling difference.